 - A clue that doesn't mark the oldest card, means that the newest, previously unmarked card, is the next playable card in the sequence.

-- The oldest, unmarked card is safe to discard unless that player is busy by having a "known" play.
+- The oldest, unmarked card is safe to discard unless that player is busy by having a "known" play or discard.

-- Obviously, if a player has a card that they are sure they will never be able to play, for example a card on which is marked as blue when the blue and multicolor piles have already been completed, such card must be discarded in priority.
+- Obviously, if a player has a card that they are sure they will never be able to play, for example a card on which is marked as 1 when all the 1s have already been played, should be discarded in priority.

 - If a marked card gets discarded it means: